UniversalDependencies/docs/format.md

 ---
 layout: base
-title:  'CoNLL-U format'
+title:  'CoNLL-U Format'
 udver: '2'
 ---

-# CoNLL-U format
+# CoNLL-U Format

 We use a revised version of [the CoNLL-X format](http://ilk.uvt.nl/conll/#dataformat) called CoNLL-U.
 Annotations are encoded in plain text files (UTF-8, using only the LF character as line break) with three types of lines: